-All UK secondary state schools and colleges across England, Scotland, Wales and Northern Ireland are eligible to apply for a talk.
+- All UK secondary state schools, academies and colleges across England, Scotland, Wales and Northern Ireland are eligible to apply for a talk.

-- School/college application and teacher statement
+- The school’s application and teacher statement

 - Speaker availability and location